 Frogs that Get You High: The Dangers of Toad Licking

-As a rehab in Langhorne, Pennsylvania, we know that people will use just about anything to get high.
+As a rehab in Pennsylvania, we know that people will use just about anything to get high.

 From magic markers to whipped cream canisters, the possibilities are almost endless.

-Hallucinogenic Frogs
+Not All Amphibians Are Hallucinogenic Frogs

-Before you decide to go about licking frogs from your local pond for fun, there are a few things you should know.
-Not every toad can get you high, and those that do will lead to drastically different results depending on the exact species.
-Several species of toads secrete toxins like Bufotenine that have hallucinogenic properties, but toads in the Bufonidae family seem to be the most commonly used for this purpose.
+Not only that, but not every toad can get you high.
+Those that do will lead to drastically different results depending on the exact species.
+As mentioned already, several species of toads secrete toxins like bufotenine, and these toxins have hallucinogenic properties.
+Toads, which are frogs in the Bufonidae family, seem to be the most commonly used for this purpose.

-Dangers of Toad Licking
+The Risks and Consequences of Toad Licking

-Some toad licking effects may include:
+Some toad-licking effects may include:

 • Hallucinations